florence knoll hairpin™ stacking table

 Florence Knoll

-Florence Knoll was a architect and furniture designer.
-She graduated from Cranbrook, received a bachelor's degree in architecture and worked with leaders of the Bauhaus movement including Marcel Breuer.
-In 1946 she married Hans Knoll and took over operation of the company after his death.
-She revolutionized interior space planning with her belief in "total design".
+Florence Knoll was a architect & furniture designer.
+She graduated from Cranbrook and worked with leaders of the Bauhaus movement.
+At Knoll she revolutionized interior space planning with her belief in 'total design'.